UEFA Euro 2000 qualifying

 Qualifying for the UEFA Euro 2000 final tournament, took place throughout 1998 and 1999.
 Forty-nine teams were divided into nine groups.
 All teams played against each other, within their groups, on a home-and-away basis.
 The winner of each group and the best runner-up qualified automatically for the final tournament.
 The rest of the runners-up played an additional set of playoff matches amongst each other.

-Belgium and the Netherlands qualified automatically as co-hosts of the event.
+Both Belgium and the Netherlands qualified automatically as co-hosts of the event.